Summer at Far Brook

 • Theme: Earth Exploration!

-For this 3-day week, Kit Campers (Grades N3-K) may join us for Mini Camp.
-Older Day Campers (Grades 1-6) may join us for Take An Adventure Camp with off-campus activities at local venues.
+For this 3-day week, Kit Campers in Grades N3-N4-K may join us for Mini Camp.
+Day Campers in Grades K-6 may join us for Take An Adventure Camp with off-campus activities at local venues.
 More details to come.

 • Theme: Wilderness Adventures!